 The two outside terraces, one constructed last fall, will be used for outdoor dining space during this coming summer.
 Mr. Thomson pointed out.
 He indicated that renovation of the main building would continue at the close of the 1960 summer season.

-June 1st of 1961 would see the opening of the rebuilt club with many new amenities including dining, game, living and party facilities.
-The seaway sun porch, Kiltie cocktail lounge with a piano bar, LaBoutique gift shop, lobby and administrative offices would be added as well.
+June 1st, 1961, would see the opening of the rebuilt club with many new amenities, including dining, game, living, and party facilities.
+The seaway sun porch, Kiltie cocktail lounge with a piano bar, LaBoutique gift shop, lobby, and administrative offices would be added as well.